Cape Fear Literacy Council (CFLC) provides free and confidential instruction to adults who have educational goals that are personal or academic.

 Adult Literacy (AL)

-* You must be willing to be tested, so we can teach at the correct level and track your progress.
+Students must be willing and able to complete a nationally standardized test so staff can assign materials at the appropriate level and track progress.

 Location and Hours of Operation:

 Adult Literacy Program Assistant